Went for coffee yesterday.

-Like clockwork, I went to his convenience store for coffee this morning.
-Eric was there as he is every dark and early morning of the overnight shift.
-I only spent a buck and change but today I got an earful in return.
+Eric was there as he is every dark early morning on the overnight shift.
+I spent a buck and change and got an earful in return.

-It started with me sharing memories of the holiday I spent with my grandkids in Florida.
-He smiled and nodded as though he understood as he listened but I quickly found out that wasn’t so.
-I asked Eric his plans for this socially distanced holiday since we’ve been on a first name basis for over a year now.
-He said he has a grown daughter and granddaughter in L.A. he’d like to see but hasn’t in many years.
-No bad blood he’s aware of, just a disregard and disinterest in their very lonely dad and grandpa.
-He makes attempts to contact at any shred of an opportunity, sends cards, gifts and cash on every occasion without acknowledgement and he’s at a loss of what more to do but to accept the loneliness of the holiday despite how desperately he wants to share it with them.
+It started with my happy share that I’ll be spending the holidays with my kids and grandkids.
+He smiled and teared up a little.
+I asked him his plans since we’ve been on a first name basis for over a year now.
+He has a grown daughter and granddaughter in L.A. he’d like to see but hasn’t in many years.
+No bad blood he’s aware of, just her disregard and disinterest in a very lonely dad and grandpa.
+He makes attempts to contact at any shred of opportunity, sends cards, gifts and cash on every special occasion without acknowledgement.
+He is at a loss of what more to do but accept the loneliness despite how desperately he wants to give of himself.

-If you want to leave a truly unforgettable mark on someone’s life this Christmas, be the family they need, listen and capture their stories and maybe an opportunity to merry their Christmas a little.
-They’re invisible and right in front of you every day, usually for just a buck and change.
+If you want to leave an unforgettable mark on someone’s life this Christmas, moments like this are right in front of us to seize every day for a buck and change.